nimishsoni/Disaster-Response-Pipeline/README.md

 Install Python Packages: Pandas, Numpy,re, sys, json, sqlite3, sklearn, nltk, sqlalchemy, pickle, Flask, plotly

 ## Project Motivation
 This work is part of Udacity Data Science Nanodegree project requirement.
-The task here is to analyze disaster data to build a model for an API that classifies disaster messages.
-This categorization aids different departments to take necessary action in time.
-A web app is created where user can enter a text message which is categorized by the classifier model model
+The task here is to analyze disaster data to build a model for an API that classifies disaster related text messages.
+This categorization aids different departments to take necessary action in the event of a disaster, where people post text messages through social media or news.
+Thus people can be reached and provided necessary aid as quickly as possible.
+A web app is created where user can enter a text message which is categorized by the classifier model.

 ## Project Details
 ### ETL Pipeline: